+Suspend/Resume ALL Alarm processing

+Alarms are NOT suspended

-Suspend/Resume ALL Alarm processing X Set how long Alarm processing will be SUSPENDED Suspend Alarms 1 + hours or Specify Alarm RESUME date/time
+Set how long Alarm processing will be SUSPENDED

+Suspend Alarms 1 + hours

+or Specify Alarm RESUME date/time

-Now 2009/12/31 ▼ 16:00:41 ➡
+○ Now 2012/06/01 ▼ 18:08:51 ➡

 or Suspend Alarms PERMANENTLY

 or RESUME All Alarm processing NOW

 Notes

 Temporarily Suspend ALL Alarms Close

-The Database Emergency Actions section provides for special situations where only a portion of MOMI's configuration needs to be removed.
-The user that started MOMI is the only one permitted to execute these functions.
+The Database Emergency Actions section provides for special situations where only a portion of MOMI's configuration located on the NonStop System needs to be removed.
+Once performed, this action cannot be 'undone'.
+The user that started MOMI is the only user permitted to execute these functions.

-Delete ALL Client Access and User Access Records... removes all client access definitions entered in Configure / Client Access.
+Delete ALL Client Access and User Access Records... removes all client access definitions entered under Configure / Client Access.
+Default information is restored after existing information is removed.

-Delete ALL UserHint records... removes all user defined hints entered in Configure / UserHints.
+Delete ALL UserHint records... removes all user defined hints entered in Configure / User-Hints.